microsoft/vscode-docs/docs/editor/extension-gallery.md

 ## Configuring extensions

 VS Code extensions may have very different configurations and requirements.
 Some extensions contribute [settings](/docs/getstarted/settings.md) to VS Code, which can be modified in the Settings editor.
 Other extensions may have their own configuration files.
 Extensions may also require installation and setup of additional components like compilers, debuggers, and command line tools.
-Consult the extension's README (visible in the Extensions view Details window) or go to the extension page on the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode) (click on the extension name in the Details window).
+Consult the extension's README (visible in the Extensions view details page) or go to the extension page on the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode) (click on the extension name in the details page).
 Many extensions are open source and have a link to their repository on their Marketplace page.

 ## Command line extension management